JailbreakMe

 JailbreakMe is a series of jailbreaks for Apple's iOS mobile operating system that took advantage of flaws in the Safari browser on the device, providing an immediate one-step jailbreak, unlike more common jailbreaks, such as Blackra1n and redsn0w, that require plugging the device into a computer and running the jailbreaking software from the desktop.
 JailbreakMe included Cydia, a package management interface that serves as an alternative to the App Store.
-Although it does not support modern devices, it can still be used and the site is up.
+Although it does not support modern devices, the websites remain available for compatible devices.

 JailbreakMe's first version in 2007 worked on iPhone and iPod Touch firmware 1.1.1, the second version was released in August 2010 for firmware 4.0.1 and earlier, and the third and final version was released in July 2011 for iOS versions 4.3 to 4.3.3 (and was the first jailbreak for the iPad 2).
 JailbreakMe 3.0 has been used to jailbreak at least two million devices.

 Versions

 JailbreakMe 1.0 (iOS 1.1.1)

-JailbreakMe, started in 2007, was originally used to jailbreak the iPhone and iPod Touch running the 1.1.1 version of iOS, then named iPhone OS.
+JailbreakMe, released on October 28, 2007, was originally used to jailbreak the iPhone and iPod Touch running the 1.1.1 version of iOS, then named iPhone OS.
 Using a TIFF exploit against Safari, it installed Installer.app.
 The vulnerability used in this exploit was patched by Apple in the 1.1.2 firmware.

-This tool, also called "AppSnapp", was created by a group of nine developers.
+This tool, also called "AppSnapp", was created by a group of nine developers, and hosted by Conceited Software.
+The team estimated that 100,000 devices were jailbroken in the first three days of its release, growing past 1 million in the first month.

 JailbreakMe 2.0 (iOS 3.1.2–4.0.1)

 JailbreakMe 2.0 "Star", released by comex on August 1, 2010, exploited a vulnerability in the FreeType library used while rendering PDF files.
 This was the first publicly available jailbreak for the iPhone 4, able to jailbreak iOS 3.1.2 through 4.0.1 on the iPhone, iPod Touch, and iPad models then current.
 This jailbreak was activated by visiting the jailbreakme.com web page on the device's Safari web browser.

-The vulnerability used by JailbreakMe 2.0 was patched by Apple in iOS 4.0.2.
+The vulnerability used by JailbreakMe 2.0 was patched by Apple in iOS 4.0.2 for iPhone and iPod Touch, and iOS 3.2.2 for iPad.